Gvaldes93/ng7-server-side-rendering-pwa/README.md

 to pass them to the server and angular app in the next steps.

 #### run newsletter-server ####
-you can get the newsletter-server from [github](https://github.com/Gvaldes93/newsletter-server) and follow the instructions or easier just run the docker image:
+you can either get the newsletter-server from [github](https://github.com/Gvaldes93/newsletter-server) and follow the instructions or easier just running it by pulling the docker image:
 `docker pull germanvs/newsletter-server`
 and start it with:
 `docker run -p 9000:9000  --env WEB_PUSH_PUBLIC_KEY={publicKey} --env WEB_PUSH_PRIVATE_KEY={privateKey} -d germanvs/newsletter-server`